compilando/japmux/generated/japmux-api/docs/TenantsApi.md

 # **tenantControllerFindAll**
 > Array<TenantDto> tenantControllerFindAll()

 Retrieves a list of all tenants in the system.
-This operation requires global admin privileges.
+This operation requires admin or tenant admin privileges.

 ### Example